Ad Noctum: Chapter 7

 Telford watched the dark border of the trees.

 He spotted what he wanted immediately.
-The icon consisted of horizontal rectangle—black, with four vertical lines, each a different color—greeting him like an old friend.
-“Oh hey there, Balmer series,” he murmured, tapping the emission spectrum of hydrogen.
+A horizontal rectangle, black with four vertical lines, each a different color, greeted him like an old friend.
+“Oh, hey there, Balmer series!”
+Volker tapped the emission spectrum of hydrogen.

-It took him almost no time to understand that what he had in his hand was an extremely beautiful, extremely responsive, extremely sensitive and exquisitely portable spectrum analyzer.
-At a minimum.
+What he had in his hand was an excruciatingly beautiful, exquisitely sensitive, and exceptionally portable spectrum analyzer.

-He wasn’t sure he wanted to give this thing back to Rush.
+He wasn’t sure he’d be giving this little guy back to Rush.

-The display shivered, rippling briefly through the spectrum, the entire display going from green to blue to indigo to violet, swinging back around to red, frequency going up, wavelength going down, until it settled back at green.
+The display shivered, rippling through the spectrum, phasing from green to blue to indigo to violet, swinging back around to red, frequency going up, wavelength going down, until it settled back at green.

-Volker raised his eyebrows, not entirely sure what had prompted the cheerful cycle through the visible spectrum.
-He gripped the device a bit tighter, and then started scanning the local environment.
-It seemed his signal-to-noise ratio was unacceptably low.
-But.
-That ratio increased when he pointed the device at the building in front of him.
+Volker raised his eyebrows, not sure what had prompted the cheerful cycle through the visible spectrum.
+He shifted his grip, cradling the device a little more gently, then scanned the local environment.

 Holy crap.

-When Rush had said intuitive, he’d really meant it.
+When Rush had said “intuitive,” he’d meant it.
 Literally.

-He needed to learn Ancient.
+Volker needed to learn Ancient.
 Like, ASAP.
 Today.
+Yesterday.

 “Does this seem odd to you?”
-Rush murmured to Telford, catching Volker’s attention.
+Rush murmured, his eyes on the building.

 “The color is wrong,” Rush replied.
-“The building is corroded, but—“ he broke off, rubbing his fingers together.
-They were coated with a grayish blue patina of dust and flaked metal.
+“The building is corroded, but—“ He broke off and rubbed his fingers together.
+They were coated with a grayish-blue patina of dust and flaked metal.

-“Isn’t it iron?”
-Telford asked, stepping closer to examine the bluish dust.
-“Usually when the LA slaps together a structure like this, they go with an iron alloy, and not a sophisticated one.”
+Telford stepped closer to examine the bluish dust.
+“Usually when the LA slaps together a structure like this, they go with an iron alloy and not a sophisticated one.”

-Volker looked back at his device, and the three signals it displayed.
-He pointed the device in his hand down at the water that reached up to their ankles, and was rewarded with one of the lines rising to prominence and turning red.
+Volker looked back at his device and the three signals it displayed.
+He pointed the A-corder at the water covering his feet.
+One of the lines rose to prominence and turned to shining coral.

 “Is there?”
-Rush murmured dryly, turning back to the building, bending down to run his fingers just below the waterline.
-“You don’t sound sure.”
+Rush bent to run his fingers just beneath the waterline.
+“Y’don’t sound sure.”

-“Take a look,” Volker said, stepping forward through the dark, shallow water, turning the device so Rush could see it.
+“Take a look.”
+Volker sloshed through dark, shallow water, angling the device so Rush could see it.

 Rush nodded, confirming the identity of the spectral trace.